dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.

 For Dremio to authenticate via access key and secret, provide a valid secret value.

+##### `distStorage.aws.credentials.awsProfileName`

+Type: String

+By default, this value is not set.

+Specifies the AWS Profile name to use for AWS Profile authentication.

 #### Advanced Configuration for AWS S3